AxonIQ/reference-guide/extensions/spring-cloud.md

 The `SpringCloudCommandRouter` has to be created by providing the following:

 * A "discovery client" of type `DiscoveryClient` - This can be provided by annotating your Spring Boot application with `@EnableDiscoveryClient`, which will look for a Spring Cloud implementation on your classpath.
 * A "routing strategy" of type `RoutingStrategy` - The `axon-messaging` module currently provides several implementations, but a function call can suffice as well.
 If you want to route the Commands based on the 'aggregate identifier' for example, you would use the `AnnotationRoutingStrategy` and annotate the field on the payload that identifies the aggregate with `@TargetAggregateIdentifier`.
+* A "local service instance" of type `Registration` - If you're Spring Boot application is annotated with the aforementioned `@EnableDiscoveryClient`, it will automatically create a `Registration` bean referencing the instance itself.

 Other optional parameters for the `SpringCloudCommandRouter` are: